-Public safety, comprised of police, fire and code enforcement, required the most revenue for support at \$1.7M.
-This is followed by public works, which includes roads, storm sewers and sanitary sewers, at \$1.1M.
-Culture and recreation, primarily library aid, required \$0.89M in revenue for support followed by rubbish collection at \$0.81M (no separate fee is charged for rubbish collection), and general government (administration, tax collection, and building/grounds) at \$0.73M.
+Public safety, comprised of police, fire, health and human services, and code enforcement, required the most revenue for support at \$1.74M.
+This is followed by culture and recreation, primarily library aid, at \$1.05M.
+Public works, which includes roads, storm sewers and sanitary sewers, required \$0.79M in support followed by rubbish collection at \$0.78M (no separate fee is charged for rubbish collection), and general government (administration, tax collection, and building/grounds) at \$0.75M.

 Net program expenses/revenues indicate the amount of support required from taxes and other general revenues for the year.
-The following chart graphically depicts the net program expenses/revenues by function/program for the fiscal year ended December 31, 2015:
+The following chart graphically depicts the net program expenses/revenues by function/program for the fiscal year ended December 31, 2016: